google/go-github/README.md

 [GraphQL API v4]: https://developer.github.com/v4/
 [shurcooL/githubql]: https://github.com/shurcooL/githubql

+### Google App Engine ###

+Go on App Engine Classic (which as of this writing uses Go 1.6) can not use the `"context"` import and still relies on `"golang.org/x/net/context"`.
+As a result, if you wish to continue to use `go-github` on App Engine Classic, you will need to rewrite all the `"context"` imports using the following command:

+	gofmt -w -r '"context" -> "golang.org/x/net/context"' *.go

+See `with_appengine.go` for more details.

 ### Integration Tests ###

 You can run integration tests from the `test` directory.
 See the integration tests [README](test/README.md).